camunda/camunda-docs/docs/self-managed/zeebe-deployment/configuration/fixed-partitioning.md

 ## Priority election

-If you're using the priority election feature, you must also specify the priorities of each brokers.
-In fact, the broker will fail to start if the nodes do not have different priorities, as otherwise you could get into lengthy election loops.
+If you're using the priority election feature, you must also specify the priorities of each broker.
+In fact, the broker will fail to start if the nodes do not have different priorities, as otherwise you may encounter lengthy election loops.

 Here is the same example configuration as above, but this time with priorities configured: